LacyS6198/stock-analysis/README.md

      Next i
 ```

 Finally, the output portion of code was modified to be output arrays.
-These were changed to loop through the tickerindex values found in the calcuations above and extract these to the "All Stocks Analysis" worksheet.
+These were changed to loop through the tickerindex values found in the calculations above and extract these to the "All Stocks Analysis" worksheet.

 ```
     For i = 0 To 11